The VolREthics Initiative: Healthy Research Volunteers and Ethics

 • Lembit Rägo, CIOMS (Switzerland)

-• Doris Schroeder, University of Central Lancashire (United Kingdom)
+• Doris Schroeder, University of Central Lancashire (UK)

 • Esperança Sevene, Eduardo Mondlane University (Mozambique)

-• Observers: Council of Europe (Laurence Lwoff), ERCEA (Filipa Ferraz-de-Oliveira), EUREC (Dirk Lanzerath), European Commission (Lisa Diependaele), EDCTP (Pauline Beattie), UNESCO (Irakli Khodeli), and WHO (Katherine Littler)
+• Observers : Council Of Europe (Laurence Lwoff), ERCEA (Filipa Ferraz-de-Oliveira), EUREC (Dirk Lanzerath), European Commission (Lisa Diependaele), EDCTP (Montserrat Blasquez), UNESCO (Dafna Feinholz), WHO (Katherine Littler)

-• Secretary: François Bompart, Inserm Ethics Committee (France) & Drugs for Neglected Diseases initiative (Switzerland)
+• Secretary : François Bompart, Inserm Ethics Committee (France) & Drugs for Neglected Disease initiative (Switzerland)

 Past meeting reports